bluwy/publint/site/rules.md

 - If the file ends with `.d.mts`, or if it's `.d.ts` and the closest `package.json` has `"type": "module"`, it's interpreted as ESM.
 - If the file ends with `.d.cjs`, or if it's `.d.ts` and the closest `package.json` does not have `"type": "module"`, it's interpreted as CJS.

+This rule is inspired from https://arethetypeswrong.github.io which has a more in-depth explanation.
+If you get a message of:

+1. `... types is in an invalid CJS format ...`: see [Masquerading as CJS](https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/FalseCJS.md).
+2. `... types is in an invalid ESM format ...`: see [Masquerading as ESM](https://github.com/arethetypeswrong/arethetypeswrong.github.io/blob/main/docs/problems/FalseESM.md).

 An example of a correct configuration looks like this:

 ```json